oxyplot/oxyplot.github.io/documentation/hello-xamarin-forms.md

 title: Xamarin.Forms example
 ---

-This example shows how to create a [Xamarin.Forms][forms] app where bot the user interface and the plot is defined in portable code.
+This example shows how to create a [Xamarin.Forms][forms] app where both the user interface and the plot is defined in portable code.

 ### Create the project

-Start Visual Studio and select in the blank Xamarin.Forms app template.
+Start Visual Studio and select the blank Xamarin.Forms app template.

 ### Update and add references